squidgroup/shinySim/README.md

 # shinySim
-shiny app interface to squidSim
+A Shiny GUI to the squidSim package

 #### Installation